-I am an Assistant Professor of Spanish and Affiliate Faculty in the U.S. Latinx Studies Program here at Iowa State.
-I completed my PhD at Vanderbilt University in the Spring of 2016.
+I am an Assistant Professor of Spanish and Affiliate Faculty in the U.S. Latino/a Studies Program here at Iowa State.
 In regards to my current research, I identify broadly as a caribeñista and digital humanist.
-I have a forthcoming book manuscript, titled Mapping Hispaniola: Third Space in Dominican and Haitian Literature, that considers the ways Dominicans, Haitians and their US diasporas have imagined the physical and metaphorical border(s) that divide the island of Hispaniola.
-I’m also currently working on co-editing an anthology, alongside historian Edward Paulino, titled The Border of Lights Reader: Bearing Witness to Genocide in the Dominican Republic.
-I have recently published on Caribbean and Latinx literature in journals including Hispania, Chiricú, Confluencia and Caribe.
-Further, I am interested in and have an active research agenda in the field of the Scholarship of Teaching and Learning (SoTL) and this academic year (2018-2019) I am an Iowa Campus Compact Engaged Research Fellow.
+In 2019, I published Mapping Hispaniola: Third Space in Dominican and Haitian Literature with the University of Virginia Press.
+Mapping Hispaniola considers the ways Dominicans, Haitians and their US diasporas have imagined the physical and metaphorical border(s) that divide the island of Hispaniola.
+Currently, I am working on co-editing an anthology titled The Border of Lights Reader: Bearing Witness to Genocide in the Dominican Republic.
+I have recently published on Caribbean and Latinx literature in journals including Hispania, Chiricú, Confluencia, and Caribe.
+Further, I am interested and have an active research agenda in the field of the Scholarship of Teaching and Learning (SoTL) and was a 2018-2019 Iowa Campus Compact Engaged Research Fellow.
 My research informs my teaching and in the classroom at Iowa State I have taught everything from a senior seminar on contemporary Caribbean Literature to Spanish for Business and Textual and Media Analyses.
-I also teach in the U.S. Latinx Studies Program; I routinely teach the Introduction to Latinx Studies course (USLS 211) as well a new course titled “Latinas/os and the Iowa Immigration Experience” that has a required community engagement component.
-Last but not least, I am the co-director of an LAS Global Seminar titled “Education and Environmental Sustainability in the Dominican Republic: Learning Through Community Engagement” and co-founder of Border of Lights (borderoflights.org).
+I also teach in the U.S. Latino/a Studies Program; I routinely teach the Introduction to Latinx Studies course (USLS 211) as well a new course titled “Latinas/os and the Iowa Immigration Experience” that has a required community engagement component.
+Last but not least, I am the co-director of an LAS Global Seminar titled “Education and Environmental Sustainability in the Dominican Republic: Learning Through Community Engagement” and co-founder of Border of Lights.